-Investigation Report of CEMS Exceedances Date 1 - 31 May 2024 Time Continuous Monitoring throughout May 2024 Monitoring Location Continuous Environmental Monitoring Systems (CEMS) Parameter Various emission parameters of the Cogeneration Units (CHPs), Ammonia Stripping Plant (ASP), and Standby Gas Flaring Unit Exceedance Description Continuous monitoring was carried out at the CAPCS, CHPs, and ASP throughout the reporting period using the CEMS.
+Investigation Report of CEMS Exceedances Date 1 - 31 December 2024 Time Continuous Monitoring throughout December 2024 Monitoring Location Continuous Environmental Monitoring Systems (CEMS) Parameter Various emission parameters of the Centralised Air Pollution Control Unit (CAPCS), Cogeneration Units (CHPs), and Ammonia Stripping Plant (ASP).
+Exceedance Description Continuous monitoring was carried out at the CAPCS, CHPs, and ASP throughout the reporting period using the CEMS.
 According to the EM&A Manual, an exceedance is considered if the emission concentration of the concerned pollutants is higher than the emission limits stated in Tables 2.2, 2.3, 2.4, and 2.5 of the EM&A Manual (Version F) for the CAPCS, CHPs, Standby Flare, and ASP respectively.
 The concentrations of the concerned air pollutants were monitored on-line by the CEMS.
-Exceedances of various emission parameters were recorded on the CEMS including: \circ NO x and SO 2 from CHP1; \circ NO x and SO 2 from CHP2; \circ NO x and SO 2 from CHP3; \circ NO x , SO 2 , NH 3 , and HCl from the ASP; and HF from the Standby Gas Flaring Unit • The Contractor has investigated the cause of the exceedances and identified that: • The exceedances of NO_x and SO_2 and from the CHPs; NO_x , SO_2 , and NH_3 from the ASP occurred due to system instability.
-Regarding the NO_x exceedances from CHP1, the Contractor has identified that the Co-gen unit may have been burning lubrication oil, which caused many of the exceedances.
-Regarding the NO_x exceedances from CHP2, the Contractor has identified that the exceedances may be attributed to the frequent stopping/ starting of the system.
-Regarding the NO_x exceedances from CHP3, the Contractor has identified that the exceedances may be reduced by various fine- tuning measures.
-Regarding the SO2 exceedances from the CHPs, SO2 sampling and testing was completed by a third-party laboratory that showed lower SO2 values than those reported by the CEMS.
+Exceedances of various emission parameters were recorded on the CEMS including: Dust and Total Odour from CAPCS; • NO x and SO 2 from CHP1; • NO x from CHP2; • NO x and HCl from CHP3; and • NO_x , SO_2 , NH_3 from the ASP.
+The Contractor has investigated the cause of the exceedances and identified that: • The exceedances of Dust and Total Odour from CAPCS occurred due to system instability (e.g. low efficiency). • The exceedances of NO_x and SO_2 from CHP1 were caused by system instability, the Contractor has identified that the exceedances may be attributed to the frequent stopping/ starting of the system. • The exceedances of NO x and from CHP2 were caused by system instability, the Contractor has identified that the exceedances may be attributed to the frequent stopping/ starting of the system.
+The exceedances of NO_x and HCl from CHP3 were caused by system instability, the Contractor has identified that the exceedances may be attributed to the frequent stopping/ starting of the system. • Regarding the SO 2 exceedances from the CHPs in previous monthly EM&A reports, SO 2 sampling and testing was completed by a third- party laboratory that showed lower SO 2 values than those reported by the CEMS.
 The lower values measured by the laboratory was attributed to methane gas interference.
-Based on this study, it was proposed to implement a correction factor in the CEMS to adjust for the methane gas
+Based on this study, it was proposed to implement a correction factor in the CEMS to adjust for the methane gas interference.
+After review by MT and IEC, the correction factor was implemented on 17 May 2024.

-Investigation Report of CEMS Exceedances interference.
-After review by MT and IEC, the correction factor was implemented on 17 May 2024. • The various exceedances from the ASP can be attributed to the frequent starting and stopping of the system which has been causing unstable process conditions during operation. • The exceedances at the Standby Gas Flaring Unit were attributed to system instability (start-up/ shut-down procedures) and a power outage on 28 May 2024.
+Investigation Report of CEMS Exceedances • The various exceedances from the ASP can be attributed to the frequent starting and stopping of the system which has been causing unstable process conditions during operation.
 Action Taken / Action to be Taken The Contractor investigated the reason for the exceedances and arranged Remedial Works and Follow-up Actions (see below).
 Remedial Works and Follow-up Actions The Remedial Works and Follow-up Actions to be implemented by the Contractor to address the above exceedances (as well as updates on any exceedances from recent months) are detailed in the following table below.